cdorros/www/2016/oscon/index.md

   - **This is probably the most important pre-req!** It's the most time consuming of all the setup.
   - You can setup a fresh account - take a look at the Free Tier (https://aws.amazon.com/free/).
 We will try to spin up resources in AWS that are covered under the Free Tier - I can't guarantee there will be no costs associated with the activity, though (would be very minimal if there is)
   - If you're reusing an existing account, that's fine, but just note that there may be some extra setup in the beginning for you.
 Also note that **you're at your own risk** with whichever account you decide to use, so you may want to create a fresh account just for the tutorial.
-  - Ensure your user account has privilege to create / manage AWS services
+  - Ensure your user account has privilege to create / manage AWS services (in IAM->Users->youruser->Permissions->Attach Policy->Administrator Access)
   - **IAM "access key ID" and "secret access key" for your user** (Getting Your Access Key ID and Secret Access Key)